abstratium-dev/abstrastore/README.md

 We should aim for REPEATABLE READ.

 But wait!
 What about snapshot isolation, https://en.wikipedia.org/wiki/Snapshot_isolation which comes from https://en.wikipedia.org/wiki/Multiversion_concurrency_control?
+Yes, snapshot isolation should be our goal.

 ## Roadmap

 - caching and cache eviction
 - conflict resolution? it would be easy to have a callback from the library to client code which deals with reconcilliation, and the lib could also offer "last writer wins", by default.
 See https://en.wikipedia.org/wiki/Eventual_consistency#Conflict_resolution
+  - but is it necessary, with our strategy to fail fast with optimistic locking?
 - observability
 - metrics